Corydalis mucronifera

-Corydalis mucronifera is a plant which does not have a common name as it is quite rare in nature.
+Corydalis mucronifera is a species of flowering plant.
+It does not have a common name as it is quite rare in nature.
 This plant has also previously been recorded as Corydalis boweri.
 Being as rare as it is, it has only been found in two regions: China and Tibet.
 The range where the plant can be found is small as it is only found near rocky beaches or high mountain ranges at altitudes between 4200 and 5300 meters.
 Corydalis mucronifera is small in size (about 5 cm) and displays a variety of colors: purple, yellow, white, and cream.
 The plant has similar structures to other plants found in Europe and North America as it displays a racemose corymb.
 Due to its herbal properties, it is currently being studied in medicine for its inhibitory properties; these properties are focused in studies regarding neurodegenerative disorders.

 Morphology

 Corydalis mucronifera is approximately 5 cm in height.
 Its appearance is cushion-like, with small hairs on its leaves (specifically on adolescent plants).
 Unlike other angiosperms where the stems branch off and are leafy, C. mucronifera has stems that originate from between the stem and the leaf.
 The base of the plant has roots that protrude from the stem in a taproot manner, consistent with its eudicot nature.
 Its roots consist of a central, large root, which is larger in diameter than the lateral roots.
 The lateral roots branch off from the taproot (primary roots), and subsequent lateral roots can branch off other lateral roots (secondary).
 These lateral roots originate from the pericycle of the plant.

 The basal leaves of the plant have a few patterns.
 These leaves can be flat and oval in shape, with approximately 5 cm in length and 0.2-0.3 cm in width, attached to the stem with a flat petiole of approximately 4 cm in length.
 These leaves can also appear in a heart-shape with a length of approximately 1 cm and a width of about 1.2 cm.
 The leaves would be joined in groups of three, sharing a common point in a pinnated manner, or radiate outward in a star shape.
 Lateral lobes of the leaves are oblong in shape, shooting distally.

 The stem leaves share a similar pattern to those in the base of the plant.
 The inflorescence has few flowers and follows a corymbose pattern, specifically, that of a racemose corymb, similar to Iberis umbellata (native to Europe and North America).
 This structure signifies that the pedicels of the lower flowers are longer than those of the upper flowers, making the inflorescence have a flat-topped appearance.
 Racemose corymb usually has 5 to 10 flowers that are whitish or cream-colored with a yellow apex.